-Related Arts in the Elementary School 586
+586 Related Arts in the Elementary School

-The functions of the arts in the total elementary school program; an analysis of contemporary trends in the teaching of art, industrial arts, home economics, music, dance and literature.
+The functions of the arts in the total elementary school program; an analysis of contemporary trends in the teaching of art, industrial arts, home economics, music, dance, and literature.
 Two semester hours credit.

-Problems in Audio-Visual Education 587
+587 Problems in Audio-Visual Education

 Individual projects and research in selection and utilization of audiovisual materials and equipment; unit costs, evaluation procedures, and setting up and administering an audio-visual program.
-Three semester hours credit.
+Prerequisite: Course 430 or permission of instructor.

-Group Process in Education 590
+590 Group Process in Education

 Democratic principles and patterns of group action analyzed and applied to teaching-learning situations on all levels.
 Studies of experimentation and research in group dynamics are examined with emphasis on understanding human relations and utilizing cooperative techniques in instructional programs.
-One semester hour credit.